Gig Archives: 2001

 at an art-rock show in a long time.

-Saturday, March 3rd, 2001@ Kilby Court in Salt Lake City, UT with Cobra, Sikhara, and the Red Bennies (check out this tour story for more details.)
+On Tour: Salt Lake City Tour 2001@ Kilby Court in Salt Lake City, UT with Cobra, Sikhara, and the Red Bennies

 Thursday, March 8th, 2001Another show at the Bottom of the Hill in SF.
 The amorphous lineup